zaiisao/Documentation/en/Audio Broadcast/client_recording_android.md

 # Record the Audio from the Client
 ## Introduction

-You can record the audio of all users in a call and save it on the client for future replays.
+You can record the audio of all the users in a call and save it on the client for future replays.

-Agora Native SDK supports recording the audio of all users in a channel and save the recording into one file in the following formats:
+The Agora Native SDK supports recording the audio of all the users in a channel and saves the recording into one file in the following formats:

 - WAV: Large file (lossless compression)
-- AAC: Smaller file (lossy compression)
+- AAC: Small file (lossy compression)

 ## Implementation